spikespaz/contributors-guide/COMMIT-MESSAGES.md

 If you find it difficult to summarize a commit using this format, it's a strong sign that the change should be split into smaller, more focused commits--perhaps even re-ordered.

-## Why not Conventional Commits?
+## Why not *Conventional Commits*?

 - The verb-prefixes don't add meaningful value to the commit log and don't help with reviewability.
 - Changelogs should start from a list of commits since the last tagged release and be curated by a human to communicate relevant information to consumers.
 - The prefixes aren't used as part of a readable phrase, even though they could be incorporated more naturally.
-- Conventional Commits don't encourage small, focused commits and may lead to sprawling changes being squashed or created as a single commit.
+- *Conventional Commits* don't encourage small, focused commits and may lead to sprawling changes being squashed or created as a single commit.
 - The format prioritizes the developer's problem statement over the actual implementation detail or architectural change.
 - Problems should be explained in pull-request descriptions, not shoehorned into commit summaries.
 - Commit message bodies can explain why each change builds on the previous to achieve the intended result.
-- Conventional Commit summaries rarely indicate *where* a change was made--likely because they're too broad.
+- *Conventional Commit* summaries rarely indicate *where* a change was made--likely because they're too broad.
 - Ad-hoc scope identifiers in parentheses (`feat(foo):`) can conflict with past or future commits.
 Even when specific enough to be useful, they still introduce visual noise and consume precious space in the summary line.

 # Examples